 Kelliher’s term as a commissioner runs until June 30, 2007.
 With the departure of Wood, the five-slot Commission is down to three, just enough for a quorum.
 Kelliher, a Republican, serves with Commissioners Nora Mead Brownell, also a Republican, and Suedeen Kelly, a Democrat.
 There have been reports of several others to be named to the Commission, but these so far have not materialized.

 Kelliher previously was a senior policy advisor to the energy secretary, joining his staff on the inauguration of President George W. Bush.
 Before joining the Department of Energy, Kelliher served on the Bush/Cheney Presidential Transition Team.
 He served as Majority Counsel to the House Committee on Commerce from 1995 to 2000, where he was responsible for electricity, hydropower, conservation, nuclear waste, and other energy legislation.

-In the mid-1980s, Kelliher served on Barton's staff.
-He also has been of counsel with the law firm of LeBoeuf, Lamb, Greene & MacRae, worked for the American Nuclear Energy Council and at the law firm of Preston, Thorgrimson, Ellis & Holman.
+In the mid-1980s, Kelliher served on the staff of Rep. Joe Barton (R-TX), currently chairman of the House Committee on Energy and Commerce.
+He also has been of Counsel with the law firm of LeBoeuf, Lamb, Greene & MacRae, worked for the American Nuclear Energy Council and at the law firm of Preston, Thorgrimson, Ellis & Holman.